Fibrocystic Breast Condition (cont.)

 The basic problem with fibrocystic breast condition is the threat of breast cancer.
 Fibrocystic breast condition is itself benign (non-cancerous) and exceedingly common.
 Additionally, breast cancer is a common malignancy in women.
-Both conditions, one benign and the other a leading cause of cancer deaths in women, involve the same organ - the breast, and both can involve the presence of breast masses.
+Both conditions, one benign and the other a leading cause of cancer deaths in women involve the same organ - the breast, and both can involve the presence of breast masses.

 Fibrocystic lumps in the breast can closely mimic those found in breast cancer.
 They can also sometimes make breast cancer difficult to detect.
 Therefore, fibrocystic breast condition often makes both the patient and her physician quite concerned about the possibility of breast cancer.
-If a woman's breasts are fibrocystic, diagnostic tests in addition to screening mammography may be necessary in order to rule out an underlying breast cancer.
+If a woman's breasts are fibrocystic, other diagnostic tests in addition to screening mammography may be necessary in order to rule out an underlying breast cancer.

 Find out what women really need.